ducarme/springable/docs/specifying_a_nonlinear_mechanical_behavior.md

     Example: `... , LOGARITHM(k=2.0), 1.0`

     > A spring is defined with a behavior of type `LOGARITHM` with `k=2.0` and a natural measure `1.0`.

+??? question "Units?"
+    The unit of $k$ should be the unit of the generalized force $F$ divided by the unit of the generalized displacement $U$.

 ## Bezier behavior